Executive Doctoral Program

 Students in the PhD and EdD programs who plan to defend their dissertations must register for this category.

-Distance Learning Continuous Registration
+Online Learning Continuous Registration

 Regular attendance is expected.
 Instructors shall have the right to stipulate attendance requirements and penalties that may be incurred as a result of failure to comply with these requirements, provided that students are informed within the first two weeks of the semester.